Irish government will ‘strongly consider’ intervention in Israel genocide case

 The ICJ stopped short on Friday of ordering a ceasefire in Gaza in a genocide case filed by South Africa.

+Sinn Fein leader Mary Lou McDonald said her party had lodged a motion in the Dail to be debated next week calling on the Irish government to back South Africa in “holding Israel to account”.

-In a statement, the Minister for Foreign Affairs said he has asked his officials to prepare legal advice for his consideration on an “urgent basis”.
+In a statement, the Minister for Foreign Affairs Mr Martin said he has asked his officials to prepare legal advice for his consideration on an “urgent basis”.

 “I strongly welcome the court’s orders which are final and binding,” Mr Martin said.